We’re spending a week getting honest with ourselves about how we feel about sex and puberty–so that we can make we don’t pass on sexual shame!

 Are you terrified to give your kids “the talk?”

-Last year we created The Whole Story for Girls–an online video-based course that helped moms tell their daughters about sex, puberty, and growing up.
+The Whole Story is available for parents of both girls and boys.
+It’s an online video-based course that helped parents tell their children about sex, puberty, and growing up.

 Your kids need to talk about this.
 And they need to talk about it WITH YOU.